Gazi Tyres factory set on fire, again

 Factory officials said people looted the factory and set it on fire after the Awami League government's fall on August 5 amid a mass uprising.
 The factory's owner Golam Dastagir Gazi was a minister of that government.

-They again torched the six-storey building on August 25.
-The blaze was brought under control after around 22 hours, and completely doused after five days.
+They torched a six-storey building on August 25.
+The blaze was brought under control after around 22 hours, and doused after five days.

 Many people were reportedly trapped inside and remained missing after the incident,